the-lupaxa-project/.github/CONTRIBUTING.md

 [3]: http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html
 [4]: https://help.github.com/articles/about-pull-requests/

+> [!IMPORTANT]
-> **Note:** We reserve the right to request changes or reject pull requests that don’t meet these standards.
+> We reserve the right to request changes or reject pull requests that don’t meet these standards.
 > We will always provide constructive feedback to help you align with our practices.

 <h2>